frankiejarrett/expire-passwords/readme.md

 **Did you find this plugin helpful?
 Please consider [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/expire-passwords).**

-Harden the security of your site by preventing unauthorized access of stale user accounts.
+Harden the security of your site by preventing unauthorized access to stale user accounts.

 This plugin is also ideal for sites needing to meet certain industry security compliances - such as government, banking or healthcare.